-It remains to be seen whether Benedicts call for a renewal of Christian charity in the workplace will be heeded.
+It remains to be seen whether Benedict’s call for a renewal of Christian charity in the workplace will be heeded.
 Recently founded business schools in Croatia, for example, do not teach ethics or virtues in their core curriculum.
 The emphasis, rather, is on marketing and accounting skills.
-It appears that business education has been largely reduced to merely practical techniques which indicates that there is still a lack of appreciation for the importance of moral character and responsibility for the common good.
+It appears that business education has been largely reduced to merely practical techniques, which indicates that there is still a lack of appreciation for the importance of moral character and responsibility for the common good.
 Some attention has been given to the topic of “Corporate Social Responsibility” in MBA courses, but the content lacks a philosophical grounding.
 One cannot reduce social responsibility to corporate philanthropy, since many corporations often donate significant funds to organizations that do more harm than good.
 What is needed is a more philosophical approach, which would focus on the truth about the human person, something essential for authentic development.

 Conclusion

 The experience of post-communist Croatia provides a good example for examining the difficulties of transition from a totalitarian regime to a free-market democracy.
-The failure of Communism indicates the flaws of the Marxist theory and testifies to the importance of truth, religion, and a free civil society to authentic human flourishing.
-Today we are faced with the danger of mistakenly attributing to Capitalism defects that are more general to human experience and are manifest in any socio-economic order.
+The failure of communism indicates the flaws of the Marxist theory and testifies to the importance of truth, religion, and a free civil society to authentic human flourishing.
+Today we are faced with the danger of mistakenly attributing to capitalism defects that are more general to human experience and are manifest in any socio-economic order.
 What is necessary is an objective appraisal of both the free-market and non-market systems, based on the truth about the human person.
 One should avoid the tendency of overemphasizing economic factors, and focus, rather, on more fundamental philosophical considerations.
-The collapse of Communism has shown the disastrous consequences of atheist ideology when imposed on people, and offers us the opportunity to reaffirm the spiritual nature of man.
+The collapse of communism has revealed the disastrous consequences of an atheist ideology imposed on a population, and offers us the opportunity to reaffirm the spiritual nature of man.
 The current crisis requires a deeper and more philosophical approach, one capable of integrating cultural and religious factors as well as political and economic ones.
-Finally, a renewed appreciation for the Christian virtue of charity would be a welcome starting point in this endeavor.
+A renewed appreciation for the Christian virtue of charity would be a welcome starting point in this endeavor.